jonathan-gartland/qa_wolf_take_home/README.md

+# Below is the QA Wolf application detail.
+This is just a simple script that does what's asked.
+I didn't go above and beyond because this took about an hour and meets the requirements.
+Ah, that's not actually true is it.
+I added Github Actions and some code management tools as if this was a real project that could be run as part of a CI/CD workflow, professional like and all that.
+Anyway, based on the task and my experience running into this company at a contracting gig where I was testing the mclient mobile app, the companies contracting with QA Wolf would probably be better served bringing in a hands on consultant to implement a framework and train internal testers.
+QA coverage as a service using only Playwright is a bit sus in my opinon, and their 'total coverage' claim is just bloviating.
+Test coverage should provide value, not lots of redundant, repetitive test coverage to say you are 100% covered.
+Feel free to use this as a baseline for your application solution and add some bells and whistles to submit an 'above and beyond' sample to this outfit.
+Good Luck.

 # 🐺 QA Wolf Take Home Assignment

 Welcome to the QA Wolf take home assignment for our [QA Engineer](https://www.task-wolf.com/apply-qae) role!
 We appreciate your interest and look forward to seeing what you come up with.